hasebems/Loopian_Rust/doc/manual_en.md

 - `hd_e`: Tie half note and eighth note
     - Can cross measures like `qd/_e` (tie)
     - Reference note value changes to the note value of the note after the tie

-- Anacrusis expression function
+### Anacrusis Expression Function
-    - Writing `[An:....]` at the beginning with n representing any beat allows writing phrases that start from that beat as anacrusis
+- `[An:.....]`: At the beginning, writing A and any beat number allows you to write a phrase that starts from that beat as an anacrusis.
 - `[A3:d,r/m,f,s,t/d]`: Rest for two beats, then the phrase starts from the third beat
 - The anacrusis measure overlaps with the last measure of the previous phrase
 - **<Note!>** For phrases following an anacrusis phrase, care must be taken as the anacrusis phrase will start if input is made after the last measure.
 Input should be made earlier or use `//` with the anacrusis phrase to prevent repetition

 ### Note Volume and Articulation Specification
 - `d^`: Adding `^` after a scale degree increases volume.
 Multiple can be added